SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-filters.md

 albeit they are available only in the *Specifications* window, after a document is created.

-1. Go to the X11-part of the *Specification* window (see 3.1.1, step 8).
+1. Go to the X11-part of the *Specification* window (see step 8 from the [Simple seasonal adjustment of a single time series](../case-studies/simplesa-single.html) scenario).
     By default a single pre-defined filter length (*Msr*) is used for all months or quarters.

 	{: .text-center.image-wrapper}